mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 });
 {{< / highlight >}}

 In the client-side JavaScript everything is a little bit different but the concepts are the same.
 What are the problems of this pattern?
 Well, in the relational databases we work with relations, which are represented as tables.
-We don&#8217;t have the standard OO concepts such as inheritance or association.
-Of course, we can emulate them by using tables but this leads to a problem &#8211; we don&#8217;t have 1:1 mapping between our tables and classes.
+We don’t have the standard OO concepts such as inheritance or association.
+Of course, we can emulate them by using tables but this leads to a problem – we don’t have 1:1 mapping between our tables and classes.
 Thats why sometimes for ORM is preferred the pattern [Data Mapper][2], but topic is out of the scope of the current post.
-Fortunately, in the Single-Page Applications, usually we have back-end, which probably uses ORM framework and provides us a nice JSON API, so we don&#8217;t have to worry about complex mapping, we can just use client-side Active Record.
+Fortunately, in the Single-Page Applications, usually we have back-end, which probably uses ORM framework and provides us a nice JSON API, so we don’t have to worry about complex mapping, we can just use client-side Active Record.

 ### Lexical functional scope